 Boards must be aware that remedial training can only be completed without a corresponding training service if a trade-affected worker has all the required skill sets for the selected occupation except a component of remedial training.
 When that is the case, Boards must ensure the following:

-Documentation exists showing the trade-affected worker has all other required skills
+Documentation exists showing the trade-affected worker has all other required skills.

-The documentation is entered into TWIST Counselor Notes
+The documentation is entered into TWIST Counselor Notes.

 The trade-affected worker will be completely job ready for the selected occupation after completion of the remedial training as a component service of the REP.